HSBNE-Archive/Policy/Procedure/Safety.md

 ## Safety Policy

 Safety at HSBNE is an important consideration given many of our members are not trained professionals using a tool they use in everyday use.
-Without considering Safety we cannot provide all of the wonderful machines and tooling we have avaialable under clear conscience.
+Without considering Safety we cannot provide all of the wonderful machines and tooling we have available under clear conscience.

 ## General Safety Expectations
 It is expected of Members that they: